emmanueloameh-creator/airbnb-clone-project/README.md

 ---

 These features work together to deliver a complete Airbnb-style platform where users can list, search, book, review, and securely pay for properties online.

+## 🛡️ API Security

+Ensuring strong API security is vital for protecting user data, maintaining trust, and preventing unauthorized access within the Airbnb Clone project.
+The following key security measures will be implemented:

+### Authentication
+Only verified users can access protected routes and perform actions such as booking, posting, or reviewing properties.
+We will use **JWT (JSON Web Tokens)** to securely authenticate users and manage sessions across the platform.

+### Authorization
+Even after authentication, users will have specific roles and permissions (e.g., admin, host, guest).
+Role-based access control (RBAC) ensures that each user only accesses features relevant to their role, such as property creation for hosts or booking for guests.

+### Data Encryption
+Sensitive data such as passwords and payment details will be encrypted using hashing algorithms like **bcrypt** before storage.
+This ensures that even if the database is compromised, sensitive information remains unreadable.

+### Rate Limiting
+To prevent abuse, the API will include **rate limiting** to control how many requests a user or IP can make within a certain time frame.
+This helps defend against **Denial-of-Service (DoS)** attacks and brute-force login attempts.

+### Input Validation & Sanitization
+All incoming data will be validated and sanitized to prevent attacks such as **SQL injection** and **Cross-Site Scripting (XSS)**.
+This ensures only safe and properly formatted data is processed by the system.

+### Secure Payments
+Payment information will be processed through trusted third-party gateways like **Stripe or PayPal**, ensuring compliance with **PCI DSS** security standards.
+This protects financial data and minimizes the risk of fraud.